 Set up Interface Panel Components

-to your interface panel.
+Add both a MessageLibrary and MLPUIMessageProcessor to your interface panel.
 Both can be found in the Communications group of the interface panel designer toolbox.
 They can be added to your interface panel by dragging them from the toolbox onto the design surface.

-live in the component tray at the bottom of the design surface.
+The MessageLibrary and MLPUIMessageProcessor live in the component tray at the bottom of the design surface.
 Unlike buttons and textboxes, they are not visible to the user at run-time.

-to view its properties and choose the message processor from the dropdown list on the Library
+Link the message library to the message processor component using the processor’s Library property.
+Select the MLPUIMessageProcessor to view its properties and choose the message processor from the dropdown list on the Library property.

 Create Messages

 Messages that can be called from your Arduino sketch are stored in the message library.
-Select the message library component and click the ellipsis () button to open the Message Library Editor.
+Select the message library component and click the ellipsis (

 The Message Library Editor is used to manage the messages stored in the message library.
 Each message has a:

-, a short text to help you remember what the message is for (optional).
+Name, uniquely identifying the message in the library,Command, the response sent to your Arduino sketch when the message is called, andNote, a short text to help you remember what the message is for (optional).

 Use the New button to add a new message.
 Select the message to edit or delete it.
 The Command can reference other controls on the interface panel.
 See creating serial commands for details.